BCheng-KH/playmore-deviation-network-wall/README.md

+# Credits
+This Repo is a mirror of [deviation-network-image](https://github.com/Choubo/deviation-network-image) customized for application purposes.
+The original readme can be seen below.

 # Explainable Deep Few-shot Anomaly Detection with Deviation Networks
 By Guansong Pang, Choubo Ding, Chunhua Shen, Anton van den Hengel